-WWE Spoilers: Huge Intercontinental Title Match And MITB Qualifiers Set For ‘Raw’ In London
+WWE Spoilers: Huge Intercontinental Title Match And ‘MITB’ Qualifiers Set For ‘Raw’ In London

 WWE is really hoping that this week’s show in London is a good one as ratings have been dropping for a while now.
 As the slower summer months are on the horizon, something big needs to happen.

-Two Raw opportunities remain for the Men’s Money in the Bank Ladder Match
+Two Raw opportunities remain for the men’s Money in the Bank ladder match.

-With Balor and Strowman in place, Raw has two more qualifiers to get into the MITB Ladder Match next month.
+With Balor and Strowman in place, Raw has two more qualifiers to get into the MITB ladder match next month.
 The participants in the matches are not yet known, but Kurt Angle likely has some good ideas in place for only the best competition on the roster.

-A Moon rises and a Queen rules
+A Moon rises and a Queen rules.

-Ember Moon hasn’t been on the WWE main roster long, but she has already made a big impression and hopes to keep it going at the Money in the Bank.
-Only Moon and Charlotte Flair (SmackDown Live) have qualified as of now, but more participants can be expected in the Women’s MITB Ladder Match after Raw in London.
+Ember Moon hasn’t been on the WWE main roster long, but she has already made a big impression and hopes to keep it going at Money in the Bank.
+Only Moon and Charlotte Flair (SmackDown Live) have qualified as of now, but more participants can be expected in the Women’s MITB ladder match after Raw in London.

 Will Roman Reigns get retribution against Jinder Mahal?

-Jinder Mahal wanted a qualifying match for MITB, but his request was denied by Kurt Angle and the “Modern-Day Maharaja” vowed revenge.
+Jinder Mahal wanted a qualifying match for MITB, but his request was denied by Kurt Angle, and the “Modern-Day Maharaja” vowed revenge.
 Mahal chose to get it during last week’s main event and for some reason, he decided to attack Roman Reigns and cause him to lose the match.

 This week, Reigns is likely going to see what kind of action should be taken against Mahal.

-Bobby Lashley fights for his family
+Bobby Lashley fights for his family.

 Since making his return to WWE, Bobby Lashley has actually been rather quiet on the main roster.
-Last week, he gave a sit-down interview which had him discussing his family and he still seems kind of lost in storylines right now, but maybe more will happen on the next Raw.
+Last week, he gave a sit-down interview which had him discussing his family, and he still seems kind of lost in storylines right now, but maybe more will happen on the next Raw.

-Seth Rollins to defend the Intercontinental Title against Kevin Owens Monday night in London
+Seth Rollins to defend the Intercontinental Title against Kevin Owens Monday night in London.

 Cool, KO.
 I’m gonna beat you on #Raw. https://t.co/IkgmhckDi2